Iraq Suwaydan

-Iraq Suwaydan (عراق سويدان, עיראק סווידאן) was a Palestinian Arab village located 27 km northeast of Gaza City.
+'Iraq Suwaydan (عراق سويدان, עיראק סווידאן) was a Palestinian Arab village located 27 km northeast of Gaza City.
 It was captured by Israeli forces in Operation Yoav against the defending Egyptian Army during the 1948 Arab-Israeli War.
 The village infrastructure, with the exception of the police station built by the British Mandate authorities, was destroyed.

 History

 Archaeological excavations have found remains from the early Roman, Byzantine and Umayyad periods.

 Ottoman Empire

 Iraq Suwaydan, like all of Palestine was incorporated into the Ottoman Empire in 1517.
 In the 1596 tax registers, Iraq Suwaydan was listed as an entirely Muslim village called "Iraq", located in the nahiya of Gazza, part of Gaza Sanjak, with a population of 45 families and 16 bachelors.
 The inhabitants paid a fixed tax rate of 33.3% on agricultural products, including wheat, barley, summer crops, vineyards, fruit trees, sesame, goats and beehives, in addition to occasional revenues; a total of 5,000 akçe.
 1/4 of the revenue went to a Waqf.

+During the 17th and 18th centuries, the area of 'Iraq Suwaydan experienced a significant process of settlement decline due to nomadic pressures on local communities.
+The residents of abandoned villages moved to surviving settlements, but the land continued to be cultivated by neighboring villages.